Chemotherapy: Activity During Treatment

-You may have questions about how chemotherapy could affect the things you take for granted in everyday life.
+You may have questions about how chemotherapy could affect the things you are used to in everyday life.
 Here are some answers to common questions, and some of the adjustments you may need to make.

 Will I still be able to work?

 Many people do still work during chemotherapy.
 If you find you have less energy, you may need to talk with your employer about adjusting your schedule.
 For example, it may help if you:

 Work at home or reduce the number of hours you work.

 Plan time off that fits best with your treatment cycle.

 Should I exercise?